Highway 50 Blue Creek Canyon Detour Info

 Local residents, business owners and travelers on Hwy 92 should expect increased traffic on Hwy 92 through Delta County between April and October on weekdays, Monday thru Friday.
 US 50 will be open to two lane traffic without delays starting at 5:30 pm every Friday night until 8:30 am on Monday mornings.
 Due to US 50 being open on the weekends, we do not anticipate extra traffic on Saturdays or Sundays during this project.

 What is the Detour Route?
 What About Hazardous Materials and Oversize Vehicles?

 When US Hwy 50 is closed, local passenger vehicles and small trucks can use Colorado Hwy 92 as a local detour route.
 All trucks and recreation vehicles OVER 70 feet in length must use I-70 to the north, US 160 to the south; or wait for one of the planned openings as shown on the chart.
 Motorists traveling between Montrose and Gunnison should allow additional time due to the detour and restricted open times on Hwy 50.

-VEHICLES CARRYING HAZARDOUS MATERIALS OR OVER 70 FEET IN LENGTH WILL NOT BE ALLOWED ON HWY 92.
+VEHICLES CARRYING HAZARDOUS MATERIALS OR OVER 70 FEET IN LENGTH ARE NOT ALLOWED ON HWY 92 DETOUR.
 The designated Hazardous material routes are I-70 and US 160 or vehicles will have to wait for the openings on US Hwy 50.